 - Pay attention to possible shade from buildings, trees, and other obstructions.

 - Be cautious when placing garden beds or planting vegetables near trees or large shrubs.
 Roots of many trees will invade garden beds and compete with vegetables for water and nutrients.
-Most vegetables require significant water during the growing season and the wetter soil can damage many trees, especially California native trees that generally need dry soil from spring through fall.
+Most vegetables require significant water during the growing season.
+Wet soil can damage many trees, especially California native trees that generally need dry soil from spring through fall.

 - Avoid placing garden beds near the outside walls of houses, as wet soil can be problematic for house infrastructure and foundations.

-This raised bed garden is far enough away from the house to pose a problem.
+This raised-bed garden is far enough away from the house that wet soil is unlikely to pose a problem.

 - Paths are necessary but decrease planting space.
-Plan the garden to fit your body width for comfort and with reasonable reaching distance from either side.
+Plan garden beds to fit your body for comfort and with reasonable reaching distance from either side.
 Give the planting area a test run with your body to be certain it’s functional and comfortable with minimal straining.

 - Where will you put the compost bin or pile?
-Most of us will do best with adding to compost when the bin or pile is easily accessible from both garden and kitchen.
+Most of us will be more consistent with composting when the bin or pile is easily accessible from both garden and kitchen.
 Composting may be best in a shady area that isn’t suited to growing vegetables.

 Place the compost bin close to the garden and the kitchen.

-- Consider future potential pest problems, especially in wild-land-urban-interface areas or when there are known nearby pest populations such as rats, bunnies, squirrels, gophers, and ground squirrels.
+- Consider future potential pest problems, especially in wildland-urban-interface areas or when there are nearby pest populations such as rats, bunnies, squirrels, gophers, and ground squirrels.
 How easy will it be to discourage or exclude critters in various locations?
-Will the location allow for installation of hardware cloth below beds and fencing or wire enclosures above-ground if needed to protect your harvest from wildlife or pets?
+Will the location allow for installation of hardware cloth below beds and fencing or wire enclosures aboveground if needed to protect your harvest from wildlife or pets?

 - Avoid slopes.
-Soil tends to drain and dry out quickly.
+Soil obn slopes tends to drain and dry out quickly.
 Slopes are harder for planting and watering, and just plain hard on the muscles and back.
 Seeds may be washed downhill with watering.
-Soil tends to migrate downhill during planting and whenever disturbed.
-Use gently sloping or flat areas whenever possible, especially when inexperienced.
+Soil tends to erode and migrate downhill during planting and whenever disturbed.
+Use gently sloping or flat areas whenever possible.

 - Front yard?
 After more than 15 years of social trends and increased awareness about sustainability and the importance of locally grown food, front-yard vegetable gardens are acceptable or even encouraged by municipalities in some areas.

-- And with all the above, you might still have only one or two sunny areas.
+- Sometimes it’s a luxury to have options for where to put your garden.
+You might have only one or two sunny areas.
 Place the garden there if at all possible.

 - 4-6 Hours.
 Root crops such as beets, carrots, garlic, and potatoes also need lots of sunlight, as do many crops from which we eat flowers or immature flowers such as broccoli and artichokes.
 At least 4 to 6 hours per day is best.
 Some fruit, seed, and root crops can get by with fewer than 6 but at least 4 hours per day, including peas, beans, and radishes.
 Kale, chard, and celery also prefer at least 4 to 6 hours of sunlight per day.